37 minutes

 Setting up your payroll for manual payments

-To pay your team manually, a payment account must be set up for both the owner and the user and automatic payments need to be enabled for the user.
+To pay your team manually, a payment account must be set up for both the owner and the user.

-To set up manual payments, go to Financials > Payroll, next to your team member’s payroll account, click on Actions > Edit.
+To set up manual payments, go to People > Members, next to your team member’s payroll account, click on Actions > Edit payment details.

 After clicking on Edit payment information, a dialog box will appear to update your employee’s payment integration.

-Make sure that the Pay Period is set to None and Require timesheet approvals do not have a checkmark.
+Make sure that the Pay Period is set to None and that Require timesheet approvals are not enabled.
 Setting a pay period and enabling timesheet approvals will cause all time tracked for that pay period to be included in automatic payments.

-Additionally, you’ll need to select Manual payments via Settings & Policies > Features > PAYMENTS page as shown below.
+Additionally, you’ll need to select Manual payments via Settings > All Settings > Payments page as shown below.

 Then, you’ll be able to send manual payments by following this guide: https://support.hubstaff.com/send-payment-via-payroll-manually/